scds/podcasting/outreach.md

 - Another option is to build a website for your show so that you can leverage the power of SEO; however, note that effectively running a website or blog takes time
 - Community > Competition.
 Similar shows are your friends, not your foes.
 Try to make genuine connections with your peers.

+## Using the Resources at the University

+McMaster has a robust team of communications professionals working on increasing the visibility of the university's work.
+If your podcast builds on your research or is somehow involved with your role at McMaster University, use this network to your advantage.

+Contact the person who handles communications in your department.
+- If your department has a social media account, ask them to create a post.
+- If your department has a newsletter, ask them to feature the podcast in an issue.
+- If your department has a mailing list, write an announcement and ask them to forward it or forward it yourself if you have access to the list.

+You can also organize a panel or event announcing the podcast and discussing the process.

+Request an article for the most appropriate arm of the [McMaster Daily News](https://dailynews.mcmaster.ca/); individual departments may not have this capacity, but [Humanities](https://www.humanities.mcmaster.ca/news/), [Social Science](https://socialsciences.mcmaster.ca/news), and [Science](https://www.science.mcmaster.ca/community/news.html) at large do.

 ## Back to Basics

 However, the chart above is only 30% of the outreach pie.
 Around 70% of podcast listeners don’t find shows through ads or social media.
 They find them through recommendations from friends, family, colleagues